AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 >[!IMPORTANT]
 >**OSGi Configuration Settings**
->You need to enable the empty referrer to allow the device to post data to the server.
+>You must enable the empty referrer to allow the device to post data to the server.
 For example, if the empty referrer property is disabled, the device cannot post a screenshot back.
 Currently some of these features are only available if the Apache Sling Referrer Filter Allow Empty is enabled in the OSGi Configuration.
 The dashboard may display a warning that security settings may prevent some of these features from working.
 >Follow the steps below to enable the ***Apache Sling Referrer Filter Allow Empty***: